ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 1. The user visits the dApp in their browser (by entering the URL or clicking on a link)
 1. The browser loads the dApp's code from a web server
 1. The dApp is loaded, and the user can interact with it
-1. At this stage, the dApp can read data from the blockchain, as long as the data does not need to be limited to a specific user (in our example dApp, the list of ideas can be read by anyone, but to show a list of user's collection, votes, etc, the dApp needs to know who the user is)
+1. At this stage, the dApp can read data from the blockchain, as long as the data does not need to be limited to a specific user (in our example dApp, the list of ideas can be read by anyone, but to show a list of user's collection, votes, etc., the dApp needs to know who the user is)
 1. The user makes an interaction that requires connecting the wallet
 1. The dApp shows a popup to the user, asking them to choose a wallet to connect to
 1. The user selects a wallet